Crop library

 Serving ideas:

-• -Steam until very soft and serve whole as a natural finger food (the shape is easy to grip)
+• -Steam until very soft (should bend easily in half without snapping) and serve whole as a natural finger food

 • -Mash or puree with butter and a pinch of garlic